 Disclaimer: This post includes affiliate links for your convenience at no cost to you.

-First, Monkey and I decided on what phrases to use.
+First, we decided on what phrases to use.
 We thought “Merry Christmas” and “Ho Ho Ho” were pretty good sayings to start with.

-“Goodwill to men.”
+- “Goodwill to all people.”

 After we had picked our phrases, we looked up letter coding in binary using this chart.

 Merry Christmas was much longer, so we had to turn it into a star.
 It took two pipe cleaners where the wreath only took one.

 They wanted to learn more about binary, so as we worked to make these ornaments, we talked about how the computer uses binary to do just about everything.